1024jp/LensCalibrator/README.md

 LensCalibrator
 ========================

-__LensCalibrator__ converts coordinates in a picture to the real world based on multiple reference points in the picture.
+__LensCalibrator__ converts coordinates in a picture to the real-world based on multiple reference points in the picture using openCV.

 Requirements
 ------------------------